Hawai'i’s 100% clean energy future – locally produced renewable energy

 The project is not within the FEMA 100-year flood plain or the tsunami evacuation zone.

 Once operational, the Project is anticipated to generate minimal noise.

-A visual impact analysis which identifies a zone of visual influence has been conducted, and visual simulations are being developed to assist with refinement of the location of Project components in order to minimize the impact to neighboring residents and on the rural character of the area to the extent practicable.
+A visual impact analysis that identifies a zone of visual influence has been conducted, and visual simulations are being developed to assist with refinement of the location of Project components in order to minimize the impact to neighboring residents and commuters to the extent practicable.
 As AES progresses with the Project’s design & engineering efforts, visual simulations will be updated to reflect refinements to the Project design.

 The facility is not anticipated to generate solid waste.
 The Project will be decommissioned at the end of its lifecycle and the Project area will be returned to its existing condition (or comparable).
 A decommissioning plan will be developed to ensure Project components are recycled in accordance with standards and regulations applicable at the time of decommissioning.

 A delineation was conducted within the Project area to identify any water features, such as wetlands or streams, that may be considered Waters of the U.S. and therefore subject to regulation by the U.S. Army Corps of Engineers (USACE) under Section 404 of the Clean Water Act.

 Fieldwork for wetland delineation has been completed, and the delineation report will be compiled and submitted to the USACE for their jurisdictional determination.
 The Project will be designed to avoid any jurisdictional Waters of the U.S. to the extent possible.